 Every single error, nobody's talked about that either.

-Every single error that they made, oh, is always against Trump, not for Trump, against Trump.
+Every single error that they made, oh, it was always against Trump, not for Trump, against Trump.

 Shocking, but they don't have a political agenda.